 That’s it.
 Shut it down.
 Burn your direct laryngoscope, inhale the fumes and let the madness the molten metal creates bring you constant pain for ever having thought you’d use this device.

 Except to be honest the GlideScope success rates are pretty grim too.
-52.5% of attempts overall were successful and eventually 82% of patients were successfully incubated when a GlideScope was chosen.
+52.5% of attempts overall were successful and eventually 82% of patients were successfully intubated when a GlideScope was chosen.
 21% of the patients eventually had successful ensnorkelling manoeuvres when DL was used.

 That’s it then.
 Better go start work as a human statue to raise the money for the fancy screen.